 Web browsers aren’t known to be privacy-centric, however, things are pretty different with Firefox, and for good.

 The browser holds tons of privacy-related goodies, all of which lead to a safe and private browsing experience.
 One of the best parts about this browser is that it is open source and hence anyone could have a look at its source code and check for any security vulnerability or other such related stats.
 I have always had a liking for the Firefox browser and wanted to know more about its features.
 So, I researched about it and came up with this.

 Although the browser weighs more on privacy, however, it is not its only USP.
 To begin with, you get nearly all the other features as to what Chrome has to offer.

 The Mozilla Firefox browser holds a pretty nifty functionality in the form of tracking blockers.
 For the unawares, trackers keep a tab on your online activities and collect the needed data that will help the third-party services further improve their services for you.

-However, not everyone is ready to give their online activities to these trackers, and if you echo this feeling as well, then you could take a clue or two from Firefox’s tracking blocker feature.
+However, not everyone is ready to give their online activities to these trackers, and if you relate with this feeling as well, then you could take a clue or two from Firefox’s tracking blocker feature.

 Apart from that, it also blocks harmful scripts from being loaded.
-Adding to the list are cookies, crypto miners, tracking contents, and fingerprints, all are effectively dealt with by tracking blockers.
+Adding to the list are cookies, crypto miners, tracking contents, and fingerprints, all of which are effectively dealt with by tracking blockers.

 On that note, there are three different types of racking protection available in Mozilla Firefox, let’s check them out:

 - Standard: This is the default level applied by Firefox on every browser.
 It maintains an equilibrium as to how strongly it should block the trackers and how it will affect the normal loading of the websites.
 In order words, it maintains a balance between protection and performance.
 However, it doesn’t block most of the third-party trackers.